iamchuan/udacity_capstone/report.md

 ### Algorithms and Techniques

+Below is a brief introduction of the models and techniques we used in the project.

 **vanilla GAN**

 The main building blocks for vanilla GAN models are Linear layers (`nn.Linear`) and activation layers after each linear layer: